Avoid Sleeping During Class

 Maybe you spent the night studying or had to work late.
 Maybe you have a disruptive roommate or are struggling to sleep.
 Whether it's an early morning class, post-lunch hyperglycemia in an afternoon class or a night class most students have found themselves stuck in sleepiness during class from time to time, while some students find this to be a chronic challenge.

-There are many negative effects of sleepiness in class, the most obvious is academic performance, however, there are some strategies that can help.
+There are many negative effects of sleepiness in class, the most obvious are academic performance, however, there are some strategies that can help.

 There are two ways to attack sleepiness in class " the first is prevention and the second is the cure.
 Preventative methods are things you can do before class while cures are things you can do during class when you're feeling sleepy.